Spurius92/edu/linux/nvidia-driver_installation.md

 2. `sudo apt install ubuntu-drivers-common` and `ubuntu-drivers devices` It showed the available options for installation: only nvidia-340, which is good

-3. `sudo add-apt-repository ppa:graphics-drivers/ppa` added repository for graphics drivers It didn't help in my case
+3. `sudo add-apt-repository ppa:graphics-drivers` added repository for graphics drivers It didn't help in my case

 4. `sudo apt install nvidia-340`